Are you looking for a way to split long WordPress posts into different pages?

 You can select the post types to split into different pages.
 After that, choose whether to split posts by the total number of pages or approximate words per page.

-Next, click the ‘Save Change’ button to store your settings.
+Next, click the ‘Save Changes’ button to store your settings.

 The plugin will automatically split your content based on your settings.
 However, you can also add page breaks manually to your content while using the plugin.

 We hope this article helped you learn how to split WordPress posts into multiple pages.
-You may also want to see our guide on the best WordPress page builders to create custom layouts, and our tutorial on how to add web push notifications in WordPress to grow your website traffic.
+You may also want to see our guide on how to add a load more button in WordPress posts and our expert picks of the best related posts plugin in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.